-Completed applications, with supporting documentation, should be sent to the John Haseman, Membership Officer at C/THDNA, 555 W Saddle Dr, Grand Junction, CO USA 81507.
+Completed applications with the required supporting documentation should be sent to John Haseman, Membership Officer, ATTN: C/THDNA, 555 W Saddle Dr, Grand Junction, CO USA 81507.
 John's email address is firstname.lastname@example.org.

 If you would like to learn more about Counterparts, please do not hesitate to contact one of our officers or designated staff members by e-mail.